joshuaboniface/rffmpeg/README.md

 ### Can `rffmpeg` do Wake-On-LAN or other similar options to turn on a transcode server?

-Right now, no. I've thought about implementing this more than once (most recently, in response to [Issue #21](https://github.com/joshuaboniface/rffmpeg/issues/21)) but ultimately I've never though this was worth the complexity and delays in spawning that it would add to the tool.
+Right now, not officially.
+You can use the linuxserver.io [docker mod](https://github.com/linuxserver/docker-mods/tree/jellyfin-rffmpeg).
+I've thought about implementing this more than once (most recently, in response to [Issue #21](https://github.com/joshuaboniface/rffmpeg/issues/21)) but ultimately I've never though this was worth the complexity and delays in spawning that it would add to the tool.
 That issue does provide one example of a workaround wrapper script that could accomplish this, but I don't see it being a part of the actual tool itself.

 ### I'm getting an error, help!